What Are the Career Opportunities in Baking and Pastry?

 Although they’re located under the greater “baker” umbrella, specialty bakers focus on a narrow area of expertise.

-Specialty bakers may niche down to a specific dietary restriction, like vegan, gluten-free, or plant-based baking.
+Specialty bakers may have skills that apply to a specific dietary restriction, like vegan, gluten-free, or plant-based baking.
 Others may specialize in baked goods from a certain country or cultural heritage.
 There are Jewish bakeries, Mexican bakeries, Polish bakeries, French bakeries, and many more.

 Another way to specialize is to focus on a certain type of baked treat.
 There are shops that only do macarons, or some that only do cookies or croissants or crêpes.
-Niching down with a bakery or pastry shop lets you become the “go-to” business for that one thing.
+Having a niche for a bakery or pastry shop lets you become the “go-to” business for that one thing.

 Pastry Cook or Chef